BSpell: A CNN-Blended BERT Based Bangla Spell Checker: Related Works

 \section{Related Works}

-Several studies on Bengali SC development have been conducted in spite of Bengali being a low resource language.
-A phonetic encoding oriented Bengali word level SC based on Soundex algorithm was proposed by \citet{rel7}.
-This encoding scheme was later modified to develop a Double Metaphone encoding based Bengali SC \citep{rel8}.
+Several studies on Bangla SC development have been conducted in spite of Bangla being a low resource language.
+A phonetic encoding oriented Bangla word level SC based on Soundex algorithm was proposed by \citet{rel7}.
+This encoding scheme was later modified to develop a Double Metaphone encoding based Bangla SC \citep{rel8}.
 They took into account major context-sensitive rules and consonant clusters while performing their encoding scheme.
-Another word level Bengali SC able to handle both typographical and phonetic errors was proposed by \citet{rel9}..
-An N gram model was proposed by \citet{rel10} for checking sentence level Bengali word correctness.
-They trained the model using a corpus containing one million word tokens.
-An encoder-decoder based seq2seq model was proposed by \citet{rel11} for Bengali sentence correction task which involved bad arrangement of words and missing words, though this work did not include incorrect spelling.
-A recent study on low resource language has included Hindi and Telugu spell checker development, where mistakes are assumed to be made at character level \citep{rel2}.
-They have used attention based encoder decoder modeling as their approach.
+Another word level Bangla SC able to handle both typographical and phonetic errors was proposed by \citet{rel9}.
+An N gram model was proposed by \citet{rel10} for checking sentence level Bangla word correctness.
+An encoder-decoder based seq2seq model was proposed by \citet{rel11} for Bangla sentence correction task which involved bad arrangement of words and missing words, though this work did not include incorrect spelling.
+A recent study has included Hindi and Telugu SC development, where mistakes are assumed to be made at character level \citep{rel2}.
+They have used attention based encoder-decoder modeling as their approach.

 SOTA research in this domain involves Chinese SCs as it is an error prone language due to its confusing word segmentation, phonetically and visually similar but semantically different characters.
 A seq2seq model assisted by a pointer network was employed for character level spell checking where the network is guided by externally generated character confusion set \citep{rel1}.
 Another research incorporated phonological and visual similarity knowledge of Chinese characters into BERT based SC model by utilizing graph convolutional network \citep{rel4}.
-A recent BERT based SC has taken advantage of GRU based soft masking mechanism and has achieved SOTA performance in Chinese character level spell checking in spite of not providing any external knowledge to the network \citep{rel3}.
-Another external knowledge free approach namely FASPell used BERT based seq2seq model for Chinese spelling correction \citep{relo3}.
+A recent BERT based SC has taken advantage of GRU (Gated Recurrent Unit) based soft masking mechanism and has achieved SOTA performance in Chinese character level SC in spite of not providing any external knowledge to the network \citep{rel3}.
+Another external knowledge free approach namely FASPell used BERT based seq2seq model \citep{relo3}.
 HanSpeller++ is notable among initially implemented Chinese SCs \citep{relo4}.
-It was an unified framework utilizing a hidden Markov model for candidate generation and a filter to rank candidate solutions.
+It was an unified framework utilizing a hidden Markov model.